hkamel/sonar-auth-aad/README.md

 	![Singin permission](./_img/permissions.png)

-1. If you enabled group synchronization, make sure the application has access to **Windows Azure Active Directory**. **Read all groups** delegated permissions should be selected.
+1. If you enabled group synchronization, make sure the application has access to **Windows Azure Active Directory**. **Read all groups & Read directory data** delegated permissions should be selected.

 	![groups permission](./_img/groups_sync.png)